-Over the years, cycling changed the way of training considerably, now everyone recommends training with potentiometer.
+Over the years cycling has changed the way of training considerably, now everyone recommends training with potentiometer.

 However, potentiometer training it can be complicated for a long times.
 I personally use the potentiometer Favero Assioma Duo.

-Later I will explain the reasons that and advantages that exist when using this potentiometer unlike others, If you use Osymetric, Rotor or any oval plate, I invite you to pay special attention.
+Later I will explain the reasons and advantages that exist when using this potentiometer unlike others, If you use Osymetric plates, Rotor or some oval plate, I invite you to pay special attention.

 A little history

-40-50 years ago, track sprinters used really lightweight 49-14 developments, now we can see sprinters moving extremely hard 53-12 developments.
-Earlier it could be heard that the high rate was related to the cyclist's state of form, and at a higher rate the form state was better.
+40-50 years ago, track sprinters used really light 49-14 developments, now we can see sprinters moving extremely hard developments 53-12.
+Previously you could hear it said that high cadence was related to the fitness of a cyclist, and at higher cadence the fitness was better.

-Then it was the heart rate monitor and having really low pulsations at rest was related to the cyclist's state of shape.
-While many of these statements are largely true, we are now in a cycling stage where potentiometer training has become indispensable If you want to excel, either in cycling or in triathlon.
+Then it was the heart rate monitor and having really low pulsations at rest was related to the cyclist's fitness state.
+While many of these statements are largely true, we are now in a stage of cycling where potentiometer training has become indispensable if you want to excel either in cycling or triathlon.

-The cadence can be affected by the length of the legs and length of the cranks.
-Just as pulsations can be affected by stress, caffeine, rest, etc. But nevertheless, the power measured in watts generated by our legs does not change and is the more accurate measure what can we get so far To measure the effort.
+Cadence can be affected by leg length and crank length.
+Just as the pulsations can be affected by stress, caffeine, rest, etc. Nevertheless, the power measured in watts generated by our legs does not change and is the more exact measurement what can we get so far To measure the effort.

 There is still much to improve in the field of potentiometers.
-Did you train 3 windy hours against 250 watts?
+Did you train 3 hours in a headwind at 250 watts?
 Wear is terrible, when environmental factors influence.
-But remains the most accurate method to train and The best for now.
+But it remains the most accurate method of training and The best for now.

-When training with the power meter we can observe how our pulsations pass from 120 to 160 and vice versa while maintaining the same output power on the legs.
+By training with the power meter we can observe how our pulsations go from 120 to 160 and vice versa while maintaining the same output power in the legs.